Salah-edine/Customer-Engagement-Analysis-with-SQL-and-Tableau/README.md

 ## Tools and Technologies
 - **SQL**: For querying and analyzing data from the database.
 - **Tableau**: For creating interactive dashboards and visualizations.
-- **Relational Database**: Contains tables for students, courses, engagement, and ratings.